-Hi I am Dee, some of you may know me personally or others may have heard my husband John talk about me.
+nceraHi, I am Dee, some of you may know me personally or others may have heard my husband John talk about me.
 Some of you may also know that I am a new starter at Bloomfield Financial, so if ever I pick up the phone don't be alarmed.

-I wanted to write this article as someone who has been diagnosed with a critical illness so that you can gain better understanding of what it feels like and a first hand views on how important critical illness insurance is.
+I wanted to write this article as someone who has been diagnosed with a critical illness so that you can gain a better understanding of what it feels like and first-hand views on how important critical illness insurance is.

 I was diagnosed with Multiple Sclerosis (MS) in November of 2011 when I was just 28 I was admitted to hospital initially with vision problems.
 They were sudden and so severe that I could not read an eye examination chart, and could not walk without support as my balance was all messed up too.

-Being admitted to hospital after just having popped in to the GPs expecting a quick appointment was terrifying.
+Being admitted to hospital after just having popped into the GPs expecting a quick appointment was terrifying.
 What was wrong with me?
 Was I going to get better?
 I even remember asking a doctor at one point was I going to die?

-The only thought that was running through my mind was that I had a brain tumour and at that point that was the worst thing.
+The only thought that was running through my mind was that I had a brain tumour and at that point, that was the worst thing.

 I was sent to the eye hospital for tests sent for x-rays and given antibiotics as little did I know but I had an infection.
-I spent a whole weekend on a holding ward before I was transferred to neurology.
+I spent a whole weekend in a holding ward before I was transferred to neurology.
 The consultant came to see me and advised that they would need to order an MRI and CT scan to determine what was going on as well as a lumbar puncture.
 I had heard of these before but only when I watched ER or Grey's Anatomy, I couldn't believe that it was happening to me.

 I went for the MRI on the Tuesday and waited patiently for the results.
 I knew that I was going to have a lumbar puncture and had poor John on standby for when he needed to come and hold my hand.
 I was advised that this would be happening on Wednesday afternoon so I waited patiently with John only to be advised by the doctor that she could not do it as the consultant wanted to look at the MRI scans before proceeding.
 Why could I not have my lumbar puncture and what were they hiding from me, the worry was worse than the symptoms.
-The poor junior Doctor didn't really know what to say to me so went off to find a registrar.
-When the curtains were pulled round my bed I knew I was going to be told something I didn’t want to hear.
+The poor junior Doctor didn't know what to say to me so went off to find a registrar.
+When the curtains were pulled around my bed I knew I was going to be told something I didn’t want to hear.
 'We believe that you have Multiple Sclerosis'.

-I was so glad to have John with me at this point as I really didn't know what to think.
+I was so glad to have John with me at this point as I didn't know what to think.
 The Doctors left us alone and we went for a coffee to talk about what had just happened.

-I think that we were both in shock as to what had happened, we both thought I was going to get better as we had both been using “Dr. Google” to diagnose my problems.
+I think that we were both in shock as to what had happened, we both thought I was going to get better as we had both been using “Dr Google” to diagnose my problems.
 How was I going to tell people?
 My Mam and sister were coming to visit me how was I going to tell them?
 How had John taken this?
 Everything was running through my mind and I couldn't quite get my head around it.
 Would I ever be able to go back to work?
 Would I need looking after?